 B.C. secondary school graduation or equivalent.

-C or better in one of the following: Pre-calculus 11, Foundations of Mathematics 11, Principles of Mathematics 11, MATH 085, Principles of Mathematics 12, Foundations of Mathematics 12, Pre-calculus 12, MATH 094, or MATH 096.
+C or better in one of the following: Pre-calculus 11, Foundations of Mathematics 11, Principles of Mathematics 11, MATH 085, Principles of Mathematics 12, Foundations of Mathematics 12, Pre-calculus 12, MATH 094 (discontinued), or MATH 096.

 Applicants must meet the Entry-level English language proficiency requirement.
 For details on how this requirement may be met, see the English language proficiency requirement section of the calendar.

 Note: Competency in computer skills is required.
-See the CIS Required Skills section on the CIS department website for details.
+Students should consult the School of Computing for details.

 Additional documents required for a complete application:

 Official transcripts (or interim transcripts) from all post-secondary institutions attended showing grade/course achievement as per entrance requirements.
 To be considered official, transcripts must be sent directly to UFV from the originating institution; see the Transfer Credit section for details.

 Applicants will be advised of an admission decision and, if accepted, will be provided with registration information.
 A deposit is required prior to registration (see the Fees and Other Costs section) and will be applied toward tuition fees.